Latest News on JEE Main 2020:-

 |151 Marks to 200 Marks||Rank 5753 to 18,377|

-JEE Main Exam Results
+JEE Main 2020 Results

-NTA will declare the results of JEE Main exam tentatively in February and May 2019.
-The results of JEE Main exam conducted in January will be declared tentatively in February 1st week 2019 and the results of exam conducted in April will be declared in the 1st week of May.
+The results of JEE Main is declared by NTA.
+For 2020 exam it will be released tentatively in the months of February and May.
+The results of JEE Main exam conducted in January will likely be declared in February 1st week and the results of the exam conducted in April will be declared in the 1st week of May.

-How to check JEE Main Results?
+How to Check JEE Main Results?